 Chronicle gets the pain and humiliation of the daily life of the bullied in an American high school down with acute feeling – indeed, the great surprise about the film is that you find it is not shot in Seattle but in Cape Town, South Africa, although one would have not guessed otherwise without seeing the end credits.
 The trio of teenagers and all the others fill their roles with an enormous conviction, Dane DeHaan doing particularly well as the abused underdog.

 Especially good are the special effects, most notably during the big dramatic super-powered battle climactic scenes – like Cloverfield, there is a huge sophistication in the way that these are flawlessly integrated into the ragged handheld camerawork.
 The film is slightly contrived when it comes to the Found Footage look, having two camera-people in some scenes, lifting a car with Ashley Hinshaw in it up into the sky so that she can keep filming, while during the big climax the question of who would be up in the sky following the battling parties is largely forgotten.

 On the basis of Chronicle, Josh Trank subsequently went on to direct the troubled reboot of Fantastic Four (2015).
-Chronicle was also the debut screenplay of Max Landis, the son of director John Landis, who subsequently went on to write American Ultra (2015), Victor Frankenstein (2015), Bright (2017) and create the tv series Dirk Gently’s Holistic Detective Agency (2016-7).
+Chronicle was also the debut screenplay of Max Landis, the son of director John Landis, who subsequently went on to write American Ultra (2015), Victor Frankenstein (2015), Bright (2017), Shadow in the Cloud (2020) and to create the tv series Dirk Gently’s Holistic Detective Agency (2016-7).